Meaning of Shoulder Stand Pose

 - Sarvangasana is pronounced as ‘sar-van-GAHS-anna’.

 - Sarvangasana is good for the entire body.
-It drains stagnant blood from the legs and abdominal organs thus good for the functions and health of the entire body.
+It drains stagnant blood from the legs and abdominal organs, thus suitable for the functions and health of the whole body.

-- Sarvangasana is known by other names too viz. ‘shoulder stand pose’, Salamba Sarvangasana (supported shoulder stand pose), and the panphysical pose.
+- Sarvangasana is known by other names, viz. ‘shoulder stand pose’, Salamba Sarvangasana (supported shoulder stand pose), and the panphysical pose.

 What is a Shoulder stand pose-Sarvangasana?